-In Brooklyn, amid drug deals, violence, casual racism, poverty, housing projects, and corrupt cops, we follow three officers: Tango, African-American, working undercover, believing he's earned a promotion to a desk job but told he has to set up the bust of an ex-con who saved his life; Sal, who'll commit murder to get cash to buy a house big enough for his family; and, Eddie, the precinct's oldest beat cop, a week to go before retirement, assigned to mentor an earnest rookie.
+In Brooklyn, amid drug deals, violence, casual racism, poverty, housing projects, and corrupt cops, we follow three officers: Tango, African-American, working undercover, believing he's earned a promotion to a desk job but told he has to set up the bust of an ex-con who saved his life; Sal, who'll commit murder to get cash; and, Eddie, the precinct's oldest beat cop, a week to go before retirement, assigned to mentor an earnest rookie.
 Can this end well for any of the three?
 Written by

 Det.
 Sal Procida:

 Nothin.
 They were were right even though they were wrong.
 And I was wrong only *because* that I was right.
 Ya see?
 You get that now.
 You get that, right?

 Courtesy of Arista Records, Inc. and The RCA/Jive Label Group, a unit of Sony Music Entertainment